open-lifeworlds/open-lifeworlds-data-product-berlin-lor-population/docs/data-product-canvas.md

 **Who is the consumer of the Data Product?**

-Consumers of this data product may include

-* projects that display statistical data based on LOR areas on maps or graphs
+Consumers of this data product may include projects that display statistical data based on LOR areas on maps or graphs.

 ## Use Case